USEPA/haztrak/docs/haztrak_book/src/development/local-development.md

 ## Local Development Without Docker

-If you don't have a way to build and run containers, or you're a gluten for punishment, you can make use of the Django management scripts and Create-React-App's npm scripts to set up a local development environment, however it's not recommended.
+If you don't have a way to build and run containers, or you're a gluten for punishment, you can make use of the Django management scripts and the npm scripts to set up a local development environment, however it's not recommended.